Frederik Obermaier recounts breaking the Panama Papers scandal

 Frederik Obermaier

-GAZETTe: The Panama Papers gave many people their first look at the opaque and often intricate networks lurking behind the veil of offshore finance.
+GAZETTE: The Panama Papers gave many people their first look at the opaque and often intricate networks lurking behind the veil of offshore finance.
 But that reporting focused on Mossack Fonseca, a single law firm.
 How many more Mossack Fonsecas are out there?

 obermaier: Nobody knows.
 There are dozens of law firms that offer a similar service, but you do not know how many customers they have because, in this sector of the financial market, nobody hands out statistics because, of course, what they sell is secrecy.
 It’s part of the secrecy to not reveal how many customers they have because that might attract law enforcement, intelligence services spying on them.
 When we started, we tried to figure out how big Mossack Fonseca is, and it was nearly impossible.